Dated: Dec 1, 2022

-This Data Processing Addendum (this “Addendum”) is effective as of January 1, 2020 (the “Addendum Effective Date”) by and between ONEiO Cloud Corporation, (“We”, “Us” or “Our”) and the customer to the Service (“Customer”).
+This data processing addendum ( “Addendum”) is effective as of December 1, 2022 (the “Addendum Effective Date”) by and between Oneio Cloud Corporation, (“We”, “Us” or “Our”) and the customer to the service (“Customer”).

-This Addendum supplements the ONEiO Master Subscription Agreement, as updated from time to time between Customer and Us, or other agreement between Customer and Us, governing Customer’s use of the Service (the “Agreement”).
+This Addendum supplements the ONEiO SaaS Master Terms, as updated from time to time between the Customer and Us, or other agreement between Customer and Us, governing Customer’s use of the Service (the “Agreement”).

 Unless otherwise defined in this Addendum or in the Agreement, all capitalised terms used in this Addendum will have the meanings given to them below:

 1.1.
 “Location” means the data center facilities, servers, networking equipment, and host software systems that are used to provide the Service.

 1.2.
 “ONEiO Security Standards” means the security standards attached to this Addendum as Annex 1.